bubbakittee/GeomBib/README.md

-# Computer_Geometry_Bib
+# Computer Geometry Bibliography
-A bibliography of materials related to computer representations of geometry.
+A bibliography of materials related to computer representations and processing of geometry.
 This includes CAGD (Computer-Aided Geometric Design), solid modeling, computational geometry, and related fields.
 The material should be of interest to people developing CAD/CAM/CAE software, games, drawing programs, and so on.

 The bibliography is a single large text file in the .bib format used by TeX/LaTeX.